EdsonMorroNogueira/EdsonMorroNogueira/README.md

 </div>

-### <div align="center">I'm Edson Morro Nogueira, a forever student, very flexible on code stats, but great interest and passion for Data, Development, and Analysis.  </div>
+### <div align="center">I'm Edson Morro Nogueira, a forever student, very flexible on code stats, but great curiosity and passion for Data, Development, and Analysis.  </div>

 -  📌 Fun fact: I'm a great fan of Python, but I don't like Indentation.
 Yes, I really love those guys → {code}.